 About the the lacecap flowers: they open white (or white tinged blue or pink) and age deeper blue or pink, depending on your soil pH and aluminum availability.
 "It's complicated," as folks say nowadays.

 Either color, they age red and stick around antiqued that way to prolong the flowering season.
-The fourth close-up flower picture shows how the sepals of the sterile florets turned red and flipped over.
+The fifth picture shows how the sepals of the sterile florets turn red and flip over.
 They flip when the flower head has been pollinated.

 This is an all-around great lacecap hydrangea and it's a little more cold hardy then others, doing well in zone 6a.
 We check on it at the Heritage Museum hydrangea garden (in Sandwich, MA, zone 6b) and find it in full flowering glory after cold winters.
 At Heritage it will flower in late June or July when the flower buds on other macs have been killed (or course, in that garden there's still time for remontant types like BloomStruck, Penny Mac, and Twist-n-Shout to set flower buds that will bloom in the autumn.)